China, Japan exchange barbs over action by warplanes in East China Sea

 China lays claim to Japanese-administered islets in the East China Sea, known as Senkaku in Japanese and Diaoyu in Chinese.
 It is also pressing its claim to almost all the South China Sea, brushing aside claims by several southeast Asian states.

-China's proclamation last November of an air defense zone covering disputed islands and areas in the South China Sea has raised concerns that a minor incident could quickly escalate.
+China's proclamation last November of an air defence zone covering disputed islands and areas in the South China Sea has raised concerns that a minor incident could quickly escalate.

 Sino-Japanese ties have long been strained by allegations in China that Japan has not properly atoned for its wartime aggression and by the spat over the uninhabited islands.